hifarer/vueditor/README.md

 npm install vueditor
 ```

-If you prefer to use it via script tag, just add `vueditor.min.js`, `vueditor.min.css` to your page.
+If you prefer to use it via script tag, download the last release package and add `vueditor.min.js`, `vueditor.min.css` to your page.

 ## Usage